-All students who have resided outside Ireland for a period of 6 months or more must furnish a Police Clearance Certificate from their country or countries or residence.
-This Certificate should state that the student has no convictions recorded against him or her while residing there.
+All students who have resided outside Ireland for a period of six months or more must furnish a Police Clearance Certificate from their country or countries or residence.
+This certificate should state that the student has had no convictions recorded against them while residing there.

-EU Applicants: Application to the first year of the degree programme is made directly through the Central Applications Office (CAO).
-Applicants should apply on-line at www.cao.ie.
-The normal closing date for receipt of completed applications is 1 stFebruary of the year of entry.
-Applicants must also have taken the Graduate Medical School Admissions Test (GAMSAT).
+EU Applicants: Application to Year 1 of the degree programme is made directly through the Central Applications Office (CAO).
+Applicants should apply online at www.cao.ie.
+The normal closing date for receipt of completed applications is 1st February of the year of entry.
+Students must also apply for the HPAT-Ireland (Health Professionals Admissions Test – Ireland) exam.

 Much of the academic teaching takes place in UCC’s Brookfield Health Sciences Complex.
-Facilities include an IT lab, a state of the art clinical skills laboratory (including a mock ward) and communication skills rooms complete with audio-visual recording equipment.
+Facilities include an IT lab, a state-of-the-art clinical-skills laboratory (including a mock ward) and communication-skills rooms complete with audio-visual recording equipment.